 Custom fields are designed to be a helpful tool for recording your thoughts on a patent.
 Indeed, you might ask yourself multiple questions when screening through a list of patent literature such as "Is this patent relevant?", "Does this patent present a high infringement risk?" or "Is any action required?".
-Using PatSnap, you can, therefore, categorize your patent based on internal metrics, which is one step towards customizing and classifying your search results within a workspace.
+Using PatSnap, you can, therefore, categorize your patent based on internal metrics, which is one step towards customizing and classifying your search results within a Workspace.

-Custom fields can be created either within or outside of a workspace using the "My custom fields" option within the Workspace area.
+Custom fields can be created either within or outside of a Workspace using the "My custom fields" option within the Workspace area.
 These fields are global to your entire account and can easily be shown or hidden in the different Workspaces based on your needs and objectives.

-As you create a custom field (you can create a maximum of 50 custom fields), you will be given five different options to select from: text, date, drop-down menu and numeric and drop-down tree (within workspace only).
+As you create a custom field (you can create a maximum of 50 custom fields), you will be given five different options to select from: text, date, drop-down menu and numeric and drop-down tree (within Workspaces only).

 More information about different types of custom fields can be found here.

 Custom fields are not only handy to annotate patents, they are also one of the most powerful data management options available on the platform.
 Once created, you may also use these as a refinement tool, which is one step towards categorizing your patents to meet your needs.

 You may then select all the filtered hits to either export, copy or move them to a separate folder within the same or a different workspace.